vidya987/mypracticemlpproject/WEEK3.md

 Week #3 Sprint Goals:
 * Trello Project Board User Story: "As a Cli user of the canteenmanagement application, as a Customer, I should be able to order the food."
 * Trello Project Board User Story: "As a Cli user of the canteenmanagement application, as an Customer, I should be able to see all my food orders."
-* Trello Project Board User Story: "As a Cli user of the canteenmanagement application, as a Vendor admin, I should be able to see the food order with all status("placed order","Order in process","Delivered").
+* Trello Project Board User Story: "As a Cli user of the canteenmanagement application, as a Vendor admin, I should be able to see the food order with all status("Placed Order","Order In Process","Delivered").
 * Trello  Project Board User Story: "As a Cli user of the canteenmanagement application, as a Vendor admin, I should be able to accept/cancel any placed order in canteenmanagement applications".
 * Trello Project Board Task: "Make the mvn package succeed"